U.S. economy stronger, more QE cuts ahead: Fed's Bullard

-CLAYTON, Missouri (Reuters) - Recent “soft” economic data notwithstanding, the U.S. economy is headed for a good year of growth, a top Fed official said on Friday, adding he expects the central bank to continue to pare its massive bond-buying stimulus
+CLAYTON, Mo., Feb 21 (Reuters) - Recent “soft” economic data notwithstanding, the U.S. economy is headed for a good year of growth, a top Fed official said on Friday, adding he expects the central bank to continue to pare its massive bond-buying stimulus

 Chalking up much of the recent weak economic data to unusually bad winter weather, St. Louis Federal Reserve Bank President James Bullard told the St. Louis Forum he has not been deterred from his view that the economy has strengthened from past years.